| home | catalogue | history | references | appendix |

 club.

-to be recognised out in the further line of breakers such men as Healy,
+be recognised out in the further line of breakers such men

-Wickham, the Martins, and Colquhoun-Thompson, all members of the East Sydney
+the Martins, and Colquhoun-Thompson, all members of the East

-Flying Squadron team, besides Read, F. C. Williams, Bell, and many others
+Squadron team, besides Read, F. C. Williams, Bell, and many

 These men

-are some of our best shooters, and I quote them to show how much better
+some of our best shooters, and I quote them to show how much

 Now, as to